BIT-DA/VBLC/README.md

 ## VBLC Evaluation

-To evaluate the pre-trained models on the **validation set**, please run as follows:
+To evaluate the pretrained models on the **validation set**, please run as follows:

 ```bash
 python -m tools.test /path/to/config /path/to/checkpoint --eval mIoU --val